 This course includes a detailed introductory chapter on physical and chemical hydrogeology which is followed by groundwater recharge estimation which deals with different application formulae.
+Advanced followed by groundwater recharge estimation which deals with different application formulae.
 Advanced groundwater exploration techniques are presented in addition to the groundwater occurrences in different rocks.
 The aqueous geochemistry section includes basic principles, mass transport and groundwater pollution studies.
 Application of environmental isotopes in hydrogeological problems is addressed in detail.
 Groundwater modelling and groundwater management are important components of the course, which is given at the end of the program.